formix/infernal-engine/README.md

 leading "/" in the fact name.
 For eaxmple a rule named `/hoist/engine/checkPhaseCount` is within the base context `/hoist/engine/`.
-Accessing any fact without a leading "/", will prepend the given base context.
+Accessing any fact without a leading "/", will prepend the current rule context to the referenced fact.

 It is also possible to move up in the current context using "..".
-For example, given the rule `/hoist/motor/checkPhaseCount` accessing the fact `../liftCapacity` will let the `checkPhaseCount` access `/hoist/liftCapacity`.
+For example, given the rule `/hoist/motor/checkPhaseCount` accessing the fact `../liftCapacity` within `checkPhaseCount` will access `/hoist/liftCapacity`.